On the Z_2-valued index of elliptic odd symmetric operators on non-compact manifolds: Introduction

 The $\ZZ_2$-valued index (or $\tau$-index) of $D$ is defined as

 This definition resembles the Atiyah-Singer index for skew-adjoint operators, but here $D$ is not skew-adjoint.
 The reason for this definition is that the $\tau$-index is invariant under continuous homotopy (\cites{DeNittisSB15,DollSB21}) and shares many other properties with the usual $\ZZ$-valued index.
+Moreover, it is shown in \cites{Schulz-Baldes15}, that the space $\mathcal{F}_{\tau}(H)$ of odd symmetric Fredholm operators on an infinite-dimensional separable Hilbert space, $H$, is the classifying space for the $KO^{-2}$ functor.
+In particular, $\pi_0(\mathcal{F}_{\tau}(H))=KO^{-2}(\textit{pt})\simeq\mathbb{Z}_2$.
+Therefore operators $A,B\in \mathcal{F}_{\tau}(H)$ belong to the same connected component of $\mathcal{F}_{\tau}(H)$ if and only if they have the same $\tau$-index (see Remark~\ref{R:KO-2} for more details).

 This paper investigates the $\tau$-index of first-order elliptic odd symmetric differential operators on both compact and non-compact manifolds.
 We obtain analogs of several results for the usual index in the odd symmetric case.
 The proofs often closely resemble those in the classical case, although some modifications are necessary.
-Firstly, to ensure that all constructions respect the $\tau$-action, and secondly, due to the absence of the notion of a topological index and the Atiyah-Singer-type index theorem for the $\tau$-index at present.
+Firstly, to ensure that all constructions respect the $\tau$-action, and secondly, the notion of a topological index and the Atiyah-Singer-type index theorem for the $\tau$-index is currently absent.

-One of the applications of the $\tau$-index is to the computation of the bulk index in the theory of topological insulators with time reversing symmetry, in particular, to 2d Topological Insulator of type AII, \cites{GrafPorta13,Hayashi17}).
-Graf and Porta \cite{GrafPorta13} established a bulk-edge correspondence for these insulators.
-This involves a comparison of the $\tau$-valued index with a $\ZZ_2$-valued spectral flow.
-We address this problem in \cite{BrSaeedi24a} and establish a generalization of the Graf-Prorta result to a more general class of operators.
-This is similar to the way the usual $\ZZ$-valued bulk-edge correspondence is generalized in \cite{Br19Toeplitz}.
+One of the applications of the $\tau$-index is in computing the bulk index in the theory of topological insulators with time-reversal symmetry, particularly for 2D topological insulators of type AII \cites{GrafPorta13, Hayashi17}.
+Graf and Porta \cite{GrafPorta13} established a bulk-edge correspondence for these insulators, comparing the $\tau$-valued index with a $\ZZ_2$-valued spectral flow.
+We address this problem in \cite{BrSaeedi24a} and establish a generalization of the Graf-Porta result to a broader class of operators.
+This is similar to how the usual $\ZZ$-valued bulk-edge correspondence is generalized in \cite{Br19Toeplitz}.

 Let us now provide a more detailed description of our main results and constructions.